 In the winter, Janelle’s main passion is curling.
 Curling for Briane Meilleur in 2018 her team was able to make it to the Olympic Pre-Trials with a 4-2 round robin finish and losing the final to advance to Olympic Trials.
 Her team also made it to the Scotties Tournament of Hearts the past 2 years, they proudly sported our logo on their 2019 Team Vachon uniforms in Rivers!
 Janelle spends countless hours on the ice and in the gym training for competition and is curling with a new local curling team for this season.

-Janelle is fortunate to have the opportunity to work her summers for Brown Sugar Produce.
+Janelle says she is fortunate to have the opportunity to work her summers for Brown Sugar Produce.
 She loves being outdoors and working with her hands making this the perfect fit for a summer job that also works around her curling schedule.
 She also LOVES good quality locally grown vegetables like those grown and sold by Brown Sugar Produce!

 Other hobbies/interests that Janelle has include motorcycles, natural healing and food as medicine, reading, hitting the gym, and hiking.

 Emerald Earth Farm